How to measure employee engagement the right way: A complete guide for HRs

-You might be now wondering - “How you could possibly measure all these drivers?”
+You might be now wondering - “How could you possibly measure engagement on all these drivers?”

 Enter - Employee surveys.

-Employee engagement surveys offer one of the quickest and most effective ways to measure employee engagement i.e to ask your employees how they feel about their work by using different scales of rating and collect real-time data about how they feel.
+Employee engagement surveys offer one of the quickest and most effective ways to measure engagement i.e to ask your employees about their needs by using different scales of rating and collecting real-time data about how employees feel.

-Let’s dive deeper into how we can leverage employee feedback surveys to measure engagement.
+Let’s dive deeper into how we can leverage employee feedback surveys to measure employee engagement.

-Before you send employee surveys, you must make sure that you are asking relevant questions to them in the survey, that capture their opinions with clarity and allows them to give honest feedback.
+Before you send employee surveys, you must make sure that you are asking relevant questions to them in the survey that captures their sentiments with clarity and allows them to give honest feedback.
 Unless their feedback is true, the measurement of engagement will be skewed.

-Curating survey questions from the internet and using google forms to send surveys may not be the most reliable way to measure engagement as it can be way too time-consuming and lead to manual errors and not deliver high-impact insights.
+Curating survey questions from the internet and using unplanned forms to send surveys may not be the most reliable way to measure engagement as it can be way too time-consuming, lead to manual errors and not deliver high-impact insights.

-Again, that’s where an employee engagement software like CultureMonkey can be of particular help.
+Again, that’s where engagement software like CultureMonkey can be of particular help.

 Not only that, CultureMonkey lets you create custom survey templates and add questions to your existing survey template because you know best what to ask your employees.
 Having a fair sense of your employee's needs will help you curate better surveys whose results can be measured to judge the engagement levels in your organization.

-That said, let's see what are the types of surveys you can send to your employees to measure their engagement.
+That said, let's see what types of surveys you can send to your teams to measure engagement.

 As the name suggests, pulse surveys are short, quick surveys that let you collect feedback from your employees and that give you an immediate snapshot of your employees’ mood, that too with just a few sets of survey questions asked frequently.

-And when it comes to the frequency of a pulse survey, based on your organization’s engagement strategy you could time it to a weekly, fortnightly, or monthly basis.
+And when it comes to the frequency of a pulse survey, based on your organization’s engagement strategy, you could time it to a weekly, fortnightly, or monthly basis.
 It's easier and faster to measure engagement through such surveys.

-The fact that pulse surveys let you collect real-time, frequent feedback from your employees enables you to assess what needs to be improved in workplace engagement and at the same time.
+The fact that pulse surveys let you collect real-time, frequent feedback from your employees enables you to assess what needs to be improved in your workplace and measure engagement and performance at the same time.
 It also gives powerful action steps that let you be more attentive to the issues faced by your employees.

-And conducting a pulse survey alongside an annual engagement survey will help you compare insights to strategize a comprehensive employee engagement strategy for your employees.
+And conducting pulse surveys alongside annual engagement surveys will help you compare insights over custom periods to strategize a comprehensive engagement strategy and measure engagement results for your teams.

 If you’re looking for some pulse survey questions to send to your employees, refer to the article here.

-Employee lifecycle surveys are one of the best ways to leverage employee surveys as an engagement tool because it helps you cover all the bases in an employee’s lifecycle in the organization, from onboarding to the exit stage.
+Employee lifecycle surveys are one of the best ways to leverage employee surveys as an engagement tool because it helps you cover all the bases in the organization’s lifecycle, from onboarding to exit interviews.

-Employee experience starts right from when a candidate is being onboarded into your organization to after he/she exits the organization.
-All the insights you gather in between these stages are what will help you to measure, improve and maintain your engagement with your workforce.
+Employee experience starts right from when a candidate is onboarded into your organization to after he/she exits the organization.
+All the insights you gather in between these stages are what will help you to measure, improve and maintain your engagement across teams.

-CultureMonkey’s employee survey platform lets you automate your employee lifecycle surveys, which means you can sit back and relax while the survey software gathers valuable insights from your employees about their work experience with you.
+CultureMonkey’s employee survey platform lets you automate your employee lifecycle surveys, which means you can sit back and relax while the annual survey and pulse surve software gather valuable insights from your employees about their work experience with you across different stages.

-Speaking of improving employee experience, certain surveys are quintessential for measuring employee engagement for instance the employee onboarding and exit surveys.
+Speaking of improving employee experience, certain surveys are quintessential for measuring engagement, for instance, employee onboarding and exit interviews and surveys.

-Employee onboarding surveys are what HR leaders generally use to gather information about how the new hires are settling into their organization, to ensure if their onboarding has been smooth.
-But, there’s much more you as an HR leader can do to further leverage onboarding surveys.
+Employee onboarding surveys are what HR leaders generally use to gather information about how the new hires are settling into their organization to ensure that their onboarding has been smooth.
+But there’s much more you, as an HR leader, can do to leverage onboarding surveys further.

 Employee exit surveys are one of the best ways to get honest feedback from your parting employees.

-Comparing the results of these surveys with the previous exit surveys will help you identify any pattern in your company’s turnover, and armed with that insight, you can improve the retention rate at your organization.
+Comparing the results of these surveys with the previous exit surveys will help you identify any pattern in your company’s employee turnover rate, and armed with that insight; you can improve the retention rate at your organization.

-With exit surveys, you can ask your parting employees questions on “how your current company culture can be improved?” and take suggestions from them to create a better work environment for your existing employees.
+With exit surveys, you can ask your parting employees questions about “how your current company culture can be improved?” and take suggestions from them to create a better work environment for your existing employees.
 Once you have laid down a strong foundation, measuring engagement will give you more eye-pleasing results by lowering the employee turnover rate.

 Employee net promoter score surveys

-Net promoter score is a metric used by organizations globally to measure the loyalty of their customers towards their brand.
+Employee net promoter score is a metric used by organizations globally to measure the employee loyalty of their customers toward their brand.

-Quite similarly, employee net promoter score or e-NPS is an important engagement metric that needs to be tracked to identify the ambassadors of your organization and to understand the engagement levels of your current employees.
+Quite similarly, the employee net promoter score or e-NPS is an important engagement metric that needs to be tracked to identify the ambassadors of your organization and to understand and measure the employee engagement levels of your teams.